Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Not my fault!
 English isn’t a language, so much as a vocabulary thief that goes around shanking other languages and rifling through their pockets for shiny new words."

-"Keeda’s itchy balls...okay."
+"Keeda’s itchy balls... okay."
 Bruuk was growing frustrated.
 "Look.
 This is easy.
 Bash ‘yer champagne against the registration plate.
 This isn’t a boat, it doesn’t have a keel *or* a prow, there’s no ocean, we’re not on Earth.
 Make the symbolic gesture *and move on."*

 "...Fine."
 Wilde seemed unsatisfied, but resigned.